Next.js

 Integrate with Next.js to build full stack applications.

-Ampt allows developers to integrate with their existing Next.js applications.
+Ampt allows developers to build applications using the Next.js framework.

 note